josStorer/RWKV-Runner/README.md

 - Easy-to-understand and operate parameter configuration
 - Built-in model conversion tool
 - Built-in download management and remote model inspection
+- Built-in one-click LoRA Finetune
+- Can also be used as an OpenAI ChatGPT and GPT-Playground client
 - Multilingual localization
 - Theme switching
 - Automatic updates